Neutrino mass and dark energy constraints from redshift-space distortions: Abstract

 \section{Abstract}

 Cosmology in the near future promises a measurement of the sum of neutrino masses $\sum m_\nu$, a fundamental Standard Model parameter, as well as substantially-improved constraints on the dark energy.
 We use the shape of the BOSS redshift-space galaxy power spectrum, in combination with CMB and supernova data, to constrain the neutrino masses and the dark energy.
-Essential to this calculation are several recent advances in non-linear cosmological perturbation theory, including FFT methods, redshift space distortions, and scale-dependent growth.
-Our $95\%$ confidence upper bound $\sum m_\nu < 200$~meV degrades substantially to $\sum m_\nu < 770$~meV when the dark energy equation of state and its first derivative are also allowed to vary, representing a significant challenge to current constraints.
-We also study the impact of additional galaxy bias parameters, finding that a velocity bias or a more complicated scale-dependent density bias shift the preferred $\sum m_\nu$ values $20\%-30\%$ lower while minimally impacting the other cosmological parameters.
+Essential to this calculation are several recent advances in non-linear cosmological perturbation theory, including fast Fourier transform methods, redshift space distortions, and scale-dependent growth.
+Our $95\%$ confidence upper bound $\sum m_\nu < 180$~meV degrades substantially to $\sum m_\nu < 540$~meV when the dark energy equation of state and its first derivative are also allowed to vary, representing a significant challenge to current constraints.
+We also study the impact of additional galaxy bias parameters, finding that a greater allowed range of scale-dependent bias only slightly shifts the preferred $\sum m_\nu$, weakens its upper bound by $\approx 20\%$, and has a negligible effect on the other cosmological parameters.